United States Assistant Secretary of Defense

 Assistant Secretary of Defense is a title used for many high-level executive positions in the Office of the Secretary of Defense within the U.S. Department of Defense.
 The Assistant Secretary of Defense title is junior to Under Secretary of Defense.
 Reorganization Plan No. 6 of 30 June 1953 increased the number of assistant secretaries.
+The National Defense Authorization Act for Fiscal Year 2023 added three new Assistant Secretary positions under the Under Secretary for Research and Engineering.
 The list of Assistant Secretaries of Defense includes: